franklinqin0/blog/docs/algo/sparse-matrix-multiplication.md

 ## Follow Up

 There are 2 sparse vectors w/ same dimension.
-Assume the number of non-zero elements is `n`, how do you calculate the vector product in $O(n)$ time?
+Assume the number of non-zero eltments is `n`, how do you calculate the vector product in $O(n)$ time?

 The secret to do this lies in preprocessing the input.
 We can record the `(index, value)` pairs like this: